Skip to content

 Cluster size and resources

-The cluster instances can be configured in the application spec.
+The cluster instances can be configured in the Postgres resource spec.
 CPU, memory and disk size can be configured individually.

 spec: